label-sleuth/label-sleuth/README.md

 ### Implementing a new machine learning model
 These are the steps for integrating a new classification model:
-1. Implement a new `TrainAndInferAPI`
+1. Implement a new `ModelAPI`

-    Machine learning models are integrated by adding a new implementation of the TrainAndInferAPI.
+    Machine learning models are integrated by adding a new implementation of the ModelAPI.
     The main functions are *train* and *infer*:

     **Train** a new model and return a unique model identifier that will be used for inference.